tburette/martingale/index.md

 ##How likely is it to be unlucky?

 There is less than 2 percent chance of red (or green) appearing 6 times in a row.
 Unlikely to happen.
 Unlikely if you only bet once that is.
 If you keep playing, a series of 6 red will happen sooner or later.
 How many times do you have to play before it is more likely for it to happen than not?
 10 times?
 50 times?
 100 times?
 The answer 38.
-After 38 times there is 50% chances that you will have encountered 6 red in a row.
+If you watch 38 spins at a roulette, you will have 50% chances of witnessing 6 red in a row.

 [Psychology studies](http://wizardofodds.com/image/ask-the-wizard/streaks.pdf) have shown that when people realize that the odds of losing 6 times in a row are low when playing a few times, they then incorrectly assume that in a long string of play the odds are also low.